What is Advocate/Advocate GME?

 What kind of data can I get through the API?

-Student, Student Emergency Contacts, Student Schedules and Incident Report information.
+Student, Student Emergency Contacts, Student Schedules, Incident and CARE Report information, and more.

 How do I get an API key?